A Step by Step Guide to Truss Rod Adjustment

 Before you start it’s important to remember we are not trying to adjust your guitar's action but rather improving the playability.
 The first step will be to find your truss rod cover and remove it so that you can make the necessary adjustments.
 This can be found at the base of your neck under the strings between the nut and headstock.
 You will require a screwdriver to remove the screws to allow you access to the truss rod (On Strat-style guitar kits the truss rod isn't often covered).

 Once you have removed the Truss Rod cover check you can access it by using your allen key.
 You may need to remove your D and G Strings to get good access to the truss rod.

 Straightening the Neck

 Next lay your straight edge down and test the straightness of your guitar neck again.
 Typically you will be dealing with a slight to moderate warping of the neck and it is important to remember to tread carefully.

 If you take things too far you can risk breaking the truss rod!
 It’s much better to make minor adjustments and then check the results.

-Most of the time the neck will be bent inwards e.g. the lower point will be in the center of the neck, this means your truss rod will need to be loosened which requires turning the alum key away from you.
+Most of the time the neck will be bent inwards e.g. the lower point will be in the center of the neck, this means your truss rod will need to be loosened which requires turning the allen key away from you.
 If it is warped (bent the other way) this can be a sign of a bigger problem but the same principle applies in reverse.
 So turn the alum key towards you but remember only slight adjustments at a time e.g. 1/8 of a turn at a time.